Raggedy Ann (musical): Act II

-The toys arrive at The Doll Hospital ("Welcome to L.A."), but the doctors are revealed to be the same "quacks" as before ("Diagnosis (Reprise)") and tell them the Doll Doctor is dead.
+The toys arrive at the Doll Hospital ("Welcome to L.A."), but the doctors are revealed to be the same "quacks" as before ("Diagnosis (Reprise)") and tell them the Doll Doctor is dead.
 Panda suggests looking into the ring, where they see the head doctor alive and chained up.
 General D. emerges from the cellar and declares that this is his field hospital for the terminally wounded ("I Come Riding").
 He becomes curious about the heart on Raggedy Ann's apron, but upon touching it, he collapses, crying that he's been poisoned by love.
 They tie up the General, swipe his keys, and head downstairs.
 He vows that he'll get loose.

-In the dungeon, the Doll Doctor examines Marcella, declaring the "chick" has a broken heart.
-Upon hearing her father's pet name for her, Marcella realizes the Doll Doctor is actually Poppa.
+In the dungeon, the Doll Doctor examines Marcella, declaring that the "chick" has a broken heart.
+Upon hearing her father's pet name for her, Marcella realizes that the Doll Doctor is actually Poppa.
 Poppa says that a heart transplant is the only thing that can save her, but those haven't been invented yet, so he suggests a candy heart.
-Just as the General bursts in to collect Marcella, Raggedy Ann sacrifices her own candy heart, which she coerces the girl to eat ("The Light (Reprise)") before leaving with the General, who is satisfied he was right all along.
+Just as the General bursts in to collect Marcella, Raggedy Ann sacrifices her own candy heart, which she coerces the girl to eat ("The Light (Reprise)").
+Raggedy Ann then leaves with the General, who is satisfied he was right all along.

 Back in her bedroom, a now-healthy Marcella tells Poppa of her adventure, and he offers to sew a new heart on Raggedy Ann's chest ("Gingham and Yarn Reprise").